Sajal-26/ExpenseTracker/README.md

 - List all expenses in a tabular format.
 - Update existing expenses by ID.
 - Delete expenses by ID.
-- Summarize expenses for a specific month or year.
+- Summarize expenses for a specific month or year and show it in a graphical representation.
 - Track your current balance.

 ## Getting Started